Functional analytic methods for discrete approximations of subwavelength resonator systems: Applications of the generalised capacitance matrix

-with $\eta_z$ is a constant that depends on the position and material parameters of the small particle $\Omega$, the background material parameters $m$ and the generalized eigenfunction $\varphi_N$. \end{lemma}
+with $\eta_z$ is a constant that depends on the position and material parameters of the small particle $\Omega$, the background material parameters $m$ and $\varphi_N$. \end{lemma}

 One way to create $N$\textsuperscript{th}-order singularities, as are required by \Cref{lem:enhanced}, is to design structures with higher-order resonant singularities.
 That is, structures with \emph{exceptional points}, where eigenvalues and eigenvectors coincide.
-In this setting, we will search for \emph{asymptotic} exceptional points. \begin{defn} A set of parameter values is said to be an $N$\textsuperscript{th}-order asymptotic exceptional point with respect to $\delta$ if there exist $N$ resonant frequencies $\omega_1,\dots,\omega_N$ and associated eigenmodes $u_1,\dots,u_N$ such that for any $i,j\in\{1,\dots,N\}$
+In this setting, we will search for \emph{asymptotic} exceptional points. \begin{defn} Consider the Helmholtz resonance problem \eqref{eq:finite_scattering} for the domain $D=D_1\cup\dots\cup D_N$, where $N\in\N$.
+A set of material parameter values is said to be an $N$\textsuperscript{th}-order asymptotic exceptional point with respect to $\delta$ if there exist $N$ resonant frequencies $\omega_1,\dots,\omega_N$ and associated eigenmodes $u_1,\dots,u_N$ such that for any $i,j\in\{1,\dots,N\}$

 and for any $i,j\in\{1,\dots,N\}$ there exists some $K\in\mathbb{C}$ such that

 \end{defn}

 \begin{remark} The restriction to considering \emph{asymptotic} exceptional points in this work is not a weakness of the analytic approach but represents the behaviour of the system.
 The radiation condition means that the symmetry we impose on the resonators is not extended to the far field, meaning that we won’t have exact degeneracy at the exceptional points. \end{remark}